-- 1.2 Alerts and Explanations - a) A player who makes an alertable call must alert his screen-mate, and partner must alert on the other side of the screen when the bidding tray arrives there.
+1.3 Alerts and Explanations

+- a) A player who makes an alertable call as defined in Appendix 3 must alert his screen-mate, and partner must alert on the other side of the screen when the bidding tray arrives there.
 The alert must be made by placing the Alert Card over the last call of the screen-mate, in his segment of the bidding tray; the alerted player must acknowledge by returning the Alert Card to his opponent.
-A player may, by written question, ask for an explanation of an opponent's call; the screen-mate then provides a written answer. - b) At any time during the Auction a player may request of his screen-mate, in writing, a full explanation of an opponent's call.
-The reply is also in writing.

-- c) At all times from the commencement of the Auction to the completion of play each player receives information only from his screen-mate about the meanings of calls and explanations given.
+A player may, by written question, ask for an explanation of an opponent's call; the screen-mate then provides a written answer. - b) At any time during the Auction a player may request of his screen mate, in writing, a full explanation of an opponent's call.
+The reply is also in writing. - c) At all times from the commencement of the Auction to the completion of play each player receives information only from his screenmate about the meanings of calls and explanations given.
 Questions during the play period should be in writing with the aperture closed.
 The screen is raised after the response has been made.
-Therefore the tournament director cannot make enquiries on a player's behalf on the other side of the screen during the auction or play. - 1.3 Modification of Rectifications when screens are in use. - a) An irregularity passed through the screen is subject to the normal laws, with the following provisions: - i) an inadmissible call see Law 35 must be corrected - ii) if a player infringes the law and, inadvertently (otherwise Law 23 may apply), the irregularity is passed through the screen by his screen-mate the latter has accepted the action on behalf of his side in situations where the laws permit LHO to accept it. - b) Before an irregularity is passed through the screen the offender or his screen-mate shall draw the Director's attention to it.
-Infringing calls shall not be accepted and shall be put right without other rectification (but see (a)(ii) above); any other irregularity shall be rectified and the Director ensures that only the legal auction is passed through the screen. - c) No player on the other side of the screen shall be informed of the occurrence unless the application of a law requires it.

-The screen-mate should attempt to prevent an opening lead out of turn.
+1.4 Modification of Rectifications when screens are in use.

+- a) An irregularity passed through the screen is subject to the normal laws, with the following provisions: - i) an inadmissible call see Law 35 must be corrected - ii) if a player infringes the law and, inadvertently (otherwise Law 23 may apply), the irregularity is passed through the screen by his screenmate the latter has accepted the action on behalf of his side in situations where the laws permit LHO to accept it. - b) Before an irregularity is passed through the screen the offender or his screenmate shall draw the Director's attention to it.
+Infringing calls shall not be accepted and shall be put right without other rectification (but see (a)(ii) above); any other irregularity shall be rectified and the Director ensures that only the legal auction is passed through the screen.
+No player on the other side of the screen shall be informed of the occurrence unless the application of a law requires it. - c) The screenmate should attempt to prevent an opening lead out of turn.
 Any opening lead out of turn shall be withdrawn without other rectification if the screen has not been opened.
-Otherwise:
+Otherwise: - i) when the screen has been opened through no fault of the declaring side (and the other defender has not led face up) Law 54 applies. - ii) when the declaring side has opened the screen the lead is accepted.
+The presumed declarer becomes the actual declarer.
+Law 23 may apply. - iii) when two opening leads are faced by the defending side the incorrect lead is a major penalty card.